gem/oq-engine/doc/engine/What's-new.md

+We are pleased to announce the release of OpenQuake 1.8.
-OpenQuake 1.8 is a major release and a big improvement with respect to OpenQuake 1.7.
+This is a major release and contains numerous improvements with respect to OpenQuake 1.7.
 Everybody is invited to upgrade, by following the [usual procedure](Installing-the-OpenQuake-Engine.md).